 The architecture of this temple is said to be 2,200 years old and is believed to be constructed by King Vajranabha, one of the Yadavas and great-grandson of Lord Krishna.
 The outside of this splendid temple is supported by 60 beautiful columns.

 You would also find a soaring, richly carved spire at the exterior of this temple.
-A flag hoisted everyday at the temple tower flutters beautifully in the air, as if welcoming the pilgrims and tourists alike.
+A flag hoisted every day at the temple tower flutters beautifully in the air as if welcoming the pilgrims and tourists alike.

 As for its architecture, the walls of this temple are decorated with eye-catching paintings.
 These paintings portray her pastimes with Krishna.
-This temple showcases beautiful carvings, predominantly on its 'Sabha Mandapa' pillars.
+In addition, this temple showcases beautiful carvings, predominantly on its 'Sabha Mandapa' pillars.

 The legend behind the temple states that once, Rukmini and Krishna invited Guru Durvasa, who was generally known for his bad temper, for a meal.
 He made a condition that he'll only visit if Krishna and Rukmini would pull the chariot, and they agreed.

 As it was quite hot and Rukmini, being a daughter of a king, had never done this before, she felt thirsty.
 So Krishna pressed his right toe onto the Earth, and the Ganga River quenched her thirst.
 But between all this, she forgot to offer water to Guru Durvasa first.
 And so, in his temper, he cursed Krishna and Rukmini that they would never be together.

 He added that Dwarka would remain dry and that nothing would be cultivated on this land, which is believed and true to this day.